Yale-EEB723/finalproject/README.md

 ### Helpful Agalma Commands

-As you run the various pipelines, you will frequently find that you want a list of all your runs so that you can keep track and specify which runs you actually want to use in your phylogeny analyses.
+As you run the various pipelines, you will frequently find that you want a list of all your runs so that you can keep track and specify which runs you actually want to use in your phylogenetic analyses.
 To access this list, run the command:
 ```
 agalma diagnostics list
 ```